 At this point, the author seems to start with a noble attitude for the well-being of all mankind, taking "human happiness" as a yardstick for judging right and wrong.
 Only in this way can it be called a scam-the victim wants result A, the scammer (scam) promises to give result A, but the final result is non-A.

 But the fact is that in the past two hundred years, before the awakening of humanism-even, even now the vast majority of humans pursued reproductive fanaticism, and no matter how hard or tired they are, they must spread their genes because they don't.

 There is no such thing as a scam.
-What is even more boring is that historical research has always emphasized not to judge ancient people based on modern human standards, but based on the moral values of the society at that time.
+What is even more boring is that historical research has always emphasized not judging ancient people based on modern human standards, but based on the moral values of the society at that time.

 Otherwise, historical research will lose its meaning.
 You claim that successive emperors and monarchs are tyrants who disrespect the freedom of trade and that the actions of human beings in the Middle Ages who value reputation and so on are very stupid.

 This is meaningless.
 Historical research is not designed to give modern humans a sense of superiority.